HOW TO FIND OUT WHAT JOB YOU ARE BEST AT

 He was innately attracted to the building, creating and fixing things from a very early age and his work ethic, speed, and thoroughness at doing those types of activities were quite noticeable.

-Workers are becoming more unhappy with their jobs, according to a new survey 85 percent of workers are dissatisfied with their work.– Gallup World Poll
+Workers are becoming more unhappy with their jobs, according to a survey 85 percent of workers are dissatisfied with their work.– Gallup World Poll

 He also began to develop a very mature approach to handling money and before long was earning and saving significant amounts of money.